daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

     <summary>:bulb: What is an instance?</summary>
     <br>

   An instance in AWS is a type of virtual envirnoment.
 There are several types that AWS provides depending on the intended purpose; this demonstration walks through the launching of a free-tier EC2 instance.
-These instances are secure, scalible, and affordable.
 More information can be found in the [EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) on the AWS website.

   </details>